How to (Un-) Quantum Mechanics: Setup

-Emmy Noether, in 1928, discovered the math fact~\cite{Noether}, as Stenger puts it, ``[...] that coordinate independence was more than just a constraint on the mathematical form of physical laws.
+But what exactly is a {\it conservation law}?
+Emmy Noether, in 1918, discovered the math fact~\cite{Noether}, as Stenger puts it, ``[...] that coordinate independence was more than just a constraint on the mathematical form of physical laws.
 She proved that some of the most important physics principles are, in fact, nothing more than tautologies that follow from space-time coordinate independence: energy conservation arises from time translation invariance, linear momentum conservation comes from space translation invariance, and angular momentum conservation is a consequence of space rotation invariance.
 These conserved quantities were simply the mathematical generators of the corresponding symmetry transformation.''~\cite{Stenger} Hence it is a math fact that a conservation law is nothing but a continuous symmetry, the generator of which is a conserved quantity.

-The concepts of {\it energy} as well as of {\it action} can only be defined on the basis of an already elaborated physical theory~\footnote{ It is known to be a non-trivial problem to find non-circular definitions of the central notions of physics.}.
+The concepts of {\it energy} as well as of {\it action} can only be defined on the basis of an already elaborated physical theory~\footnote{ It is known to be a non-trivial problem to find non-circular definitions of the central notions (mass, energy, force) within classical physics.}.
 This would of course be a theory of the known physical world and not necessarily valid in any hypothetical physical world.
 How should one {\it know} a priori whether these notions are releveant and meaningful in any thinkable physical world?
 Therefore, if arbitrary physical worlds are considered, these notions are too specific to be used from the start.

-However, it is not required to specify the type of the conserved quantity at this point.
-It suffices to formally refer to {\it some} positive definite constant of motion (PDCOM) which serves as a measure of object permanence, because it is not the object itself that is permanent, but some abstract quantity that objects are ``charged with''.
+However, it is not required to specify the type of the conserved quantity.
+It suffices to formally refer to {\it some} positive definite constant of motion (PDCOM) which serves as a measure of object permanence, because it is known that it is not the object itself which is permanent, but some abstract quantity that objects are ``charged with''.
 We can anticipate that this quantity will turn out to be a possible measure of the amount of substance.
-This requires no postulate: If correct then it should be a {\it mathematical} consequence of our approach.
+This requires no postulate: If correct, then the {\it physical meaning} of the conserved quantity should be a {\it mathematical} consequence of its conservation.
+Planck expressed it this way~\cite{Planck1908}: \bquo [...] von dem Gedanken ausgehend, dass der Begriff der Energie seine Bedeutung f\"ur die Physik erst durch das Princip gewinnt, welches ihn enth\"alt~\footnote{ Translation by the author: ``[...] starting from the idea that the concept of energy receives it's physical meaning only through the principle that contains it [the principle of conservation of energy].''} \equo